sneha31415/vision_transformers_from_scratch/README.md

 <!-- THEORY AND APPROACH -->
 # Theory and Approach
 ## CNN + LSTM Model
 This is the complete architecture of the CNN + LSTM image captioning model.
 The CNN encoder basically finds patterns in images and encodes it into a vector that is passed to the LSTM decoder that outputs a word at each time step to best describe the image.
-Upon reaching the <end> token or the maximum length of the sentence, the entire caption is generated and that is our output for that particular image.
+Upon reaching the {endseq} token or the maximum length of the sentence, the entire caption is generated and that is our output for that particular image.
 ![cnn+lstm model](assets/image_capt_cnn+lstm.png)

 #### 1) Encoder: